Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/r/Rust/README.md

     that we appeared to have with the 1.60.0 version.

   * Checked with what the EasyBlock for Rust in an upcoming version of EasyBuild does.

+### Rust 1.75.0, developed for LUMI/23.09

+  * A port of the 1.70.0 EasyConfig, but now using gcc/12.2.0.

+  * Adapted the code a little bit so that in principle it could also work in other versions of the LUMI stack than the intended one.